Salmon Ochazuke (Green Tea Over Rice)

 What is Salmon Ochazuke?

-My kids love to eat Ochazuke as an after-school or late-night snack.
-A quick and easy meal that can be thrown together quickly.
-Similar to the way Koreans enjoy Barley Tea over Rice or Guk Bap (Soup Rice), there’s something so comforting and easy about this rice dish!
+My kids love to eat Salmon Ochazuke as a light meal or quick snack.
+Similar to how Koreans enjoy Barley Tea over Rice or Guk Bap (Soup Rice), there’s something so comforting and easy about rice with hot green tea.

 Ingredients:

 • Green Tea.
-Hot, freshly brewed green tea will make Ochazuke really shine.
+Hot, freshly brewed green tea will make Ochazuke shine.
 For ease and convenience, use tea bags.
-Either Sencha, Genmaicha, or Hojicha green tea varieties are nice.
-I also like Korean tea bags which are often mixed with brown rice.
+Any Japanese green teas are nice: Sencha, Genmaicha, or Hojicha.
+I also like Korean tea bags, which are mixed with brown rice.
 For a non-caffeinated tea, choose Korean barley tea or brown rice tea.
-Or swap with Dashi Japanese soup stock for a more savory, umami option.
-Even chicken or vegetable stock are nice additions.

 • Rice.
-Steamed white rice offers maximum comfort.
-I recommend short-grain or medium-grain rice.
-Popular brands I recommend: Botan Calrose, Kokuho, Shirakiku, Sekka, or Nishiki.
-Jasmine rice also works well.
+Plain white rice offers maximum comfort.
+I recommend short-grain rice (also called sushi rice) or medium-grain rice.
+Popular brands: Botan Calrose, Kokuho, Shirakiku, Sekka, or Nishiki.
+Jasmine rice also works.

 • Nori or Furikake.
 Seaweed adds an earthy, deep flavor.
 Cut or crush nori.
 Or, add a sprinkle of furikake.

 • Japanese Rice Crackers.
-Crunchy Japanese rice crackers are optional but a nice touch.
-They soak up the green tea broth delightfully.
-Bubu Arare are tiny and round, mimicking rice grains.
+Crunchy Japanese rice crackers soak up the green tea broth delightfully.
+Bubu Arare are tiny rice puffs, mimicking rice grains.
 But any kind of Japanese rice crackers will work.
 Break them into smaller pieces with your hands.

 • Wasabi.
 Spicy Japanese mustard.
 Even a small amount adds flavor and depth.
 Look for it in a tube at the Asian market.
 Or save wasabi packets from your next take-out order.